FuelLabs/sway/docs/src/introduction/overview.md

 ### Deploy `counter_contract` To Your Local Fuel Node

-To deploy `counter_contract` on your local Fuel node, run the following command back in your original terminal so you don't end the process running the local Fuel node:
+To deploy `counter_contract` on your local Fuel node, run the following command back in your original terminal so you don't end the process running the local Fuel node, from the root of the `wallet_contract` directory:

 ```sh
 forc deploy
 ```

-from the root of the `wallet_contract` directory.

 This should produce some output in `stdout` that looks like this: